Attractions in Wexford

 John F Kennedy Arboretum

-Dedicated to the memory of John Fitzgerald Kennedy, President of the United States from 1960 to 1963, the Arboretum is a plant collection of international standing.
-It covers 252 hectares (623 acres) on the southern slopes and summit of Slievecoiltia.
-It contains 4,500 types of trees and shrubs from all temperate regions of the world, planted in botanical sequence.
+Roots of history...
+In 1848 famine emigrant Patrick Kennedy sailed from New Ross.
+In 1960, his great-grandson John Fitzgerald Kennedy became President of the United States, an amazing poverty-to-power story.
+This Arboretum at New Ross, dedicated to the memory of JFK, has grown into a plant collection of international standing.
+Covering 252 hectares (623 acres) on the southern slopes and summit of Slievecoiltia, it contains 4,500 types of trees and shrubs from all temperate regions of the world, planted in botanical sequence.

 The House of Waterford Crystal is 40 mins drive from John F. Kennedy Arboretum.

-Loftus Hall is a large mansion house on the Hook peninsula, County Wexford, Ireland.
+As so often in Ireland’s Ancient East, there’s more than meets the eye at Loftus Hall, a large mansion on the Hook peninsula..
 Built on the site of the original Redmond Hall, it is said by locals to have been haunted by the devil and the ghost of a young woman.

-Visit Loftus Hall and take 45 minute interactive guided tour through the ground floor of this abandoned haunted mansion.
-Hear all about the grim, and often gruesome, history; and get the chance to experience “The Legend of Loftus Hall”.
+What do you think?
+Take a 45 minute interactive guided tour through the ground floor of this abandoned haunted mansion.
+Hear all about the grim, and often gruesome, history; and get the chance to experience “The Legend of Loftus Hall.

 The House of Waterford Crystal is one hour drive from Loftus Hall.